JTG: One night return (2022)

-Independent circuit after Gaspard's death (2020–present)
+Singles competition (2020–present)

 Three months after Gaspard's death, JTG made his first wrestling appearance at VxS Wrestling on August 16, 2020, losing to Brian Cage.
 He also appeared at Brii Combination Wrestling on September 5 in Atlantic City, New Jersey.
 On October 9, JTG defeated Trey Miguel at Game Changer Wrestling's For The Culture event, and also participated in a Battle Royal at the promotion's Spring Break 4 event the following day, which was broadcast on FITE TV.
 On November 6, JTG won the VIP Wrestling Heavyweight Championship in Haltom City, Texas, becoming his first solo championship after defeating Gino, Shane Taylor, and Will Allday.
-He reappeared at the wrestling promotion on January 29, 2021 after issuing an open challenge to take his championship title, which Alex Hammerstone accepted but lost.
-He returned to the promotion again on March 26, defeating Carlito, and has continued to make appearances with the promotion, with his most recent being on March 6, 2022 in a match against Shane Taylor.
+He reappeared at the wrestling promotion on January 29, 2021, after issuing an open challenge to take his championship title, which Alex Hammerstone accepted but lost.
+He returned to the promotion again on March 26, defeating Carlito, and has continued to make appearances with the promotion, with his most recent being on March 6, 2022, in a match against Shane Taylor.

 In February 2021, he appeared at Florida-based wrestling promotions and returned to VxS Wrestling in New Jersey, defeating Mance Warner.
 On April 9, he appeared at VxS Wrestling's Lucid Dreams show in Tampa, Florida that was broadcast on FITE TV in a match against Dr. Cube.
 After being attacked by Dr. Cube and his entourage, he was saved by Big Cass and won the match.
 On October 22, he made his PCW Ultra debut in Wilmington, California, where he was defeated by Steve Madison.
 On October 24, he won the Waco Association Wrestling Championship in Waco, Texas after defeating Juventud Guerrera.

+On February 3, 2023, JTG appeared at House of Glory's The Beginning show in an attempt to earn the Heavyweight Championship title from Jacob Fatu, though lost the match.
+He also attempted to earn the Super Indy title from Cole Karter at International Wrestling Cartel's Twenty Two Show the following month, though also lost.

-National Wrestling Alliance (2021–present)
+National Wrestling Alliance (2021–2022)

 On June 6, JTG made his National Wrestling Alliance debut at their When Our Shadows Fall pay-per-view event, defeating Fred Rosser.
 A month later on July 6, he was defeated by Chris Adonis in an attempt to earn his NWA National Championship title.
 In December of that year, he formed a tag team with Dirty Dango under the name "Dirty Sexy Boys."

-WWE Hall of Fame appearance (2022)

-JTG, in his first WWE appearance in eight years, appeared with Gaspard's wife and son in the 2022 WWE Hall of Fame ceremony on April 1, 2022 awarding the Warrior award to Gaspard.